Still34/AffinityPatcher/README.md

 ## Patches

 ### Affinity

 - License check (entitlement to run)
 - Eula acceptance
 - Crash report uploading
 - Analytics upload
+- AppMode (unsure what this does yet; patched to `Ultimate`)
+- Skip linking Affinity ID / Canva account
+    - This means features that require Canva Premium (ones with a crown logo next to the feature) will not work.

 ### DxO

 - Features
     - IsActivated
     - IsTemporary